gigafied/minion/getting_started.md

 Notification handler functions receive a <code>Notification</code> Object. <code>Notifications</code> have three properties:

 - <code>data</code>.
 An Object of data that gets passed with the Notification.
 - <code>name</code>.
-A String representing the name of the notification, in this case it is "something".
+A String representing the name of the notification, in the above examples, this is "something".
 - <code>dispatcher</code>.
 A reference to the Class instance that dispatched the notification.

 Notifications also have these three methods: